-Rachel Carson (1907 – 1964) was an extremely gifted writer and biologist who patiently wrote throughout the 1940s to 1960s of the effect of pesticides on soil, water, and air.
-Finally, with her detailed and emphatic 1962 publication, Silent Spring, Carson gained widespread recognition.
+The inexhaustibly talented Rachel Carson (May 27, 1907 – April 14, 1964) was an extremely gifted writer and biologist who patiently wrote throughout the 1940s to the 1960s of the effect of pesticides on soil, water, and air.
+Her work, however, received little attention.

-Silent Spring was profound, not only because it delivered a thunderous awareness of the harm of modern farming, but also because it imagined a partnership between humans and nature, working with rather than through.
-Carson urged a focus on the small as a window to the consequential.
-Her position launched a movement of environmentalists who thought similarly.
+Silent Spring was profound, not only because it delivered a thunderous awareness of the harm of modern farming, and launched an overhaul of the industry, but also because it imagined a new partnership between humans and nature.

 The history of life on earth has been a history of interaction between living things and their surroundings.
 To a large extent, the physical form and the habits of the earth’s vegetation and its animal life have been moulded by the environment. […] Only within the moment of time represented by the present century has one species—man—acquired significant power to alter the nature of his world.

 So it is that only when we bring our focus to bear, first on the individual cells of the body, then on the minute structures within the cells, and finally on the ultimate reactions of molecules within these structures—only when we do this can we comprehend the most serious and far-reaching effects of the haphazard introduction of foreign chemicals into our internal environment.

 Carson’s science-based position in Silent Spring launched a movement of environmentalists who questioned the invisible effects of civilization on our environment.
 But what she believed, that we are connected with nature, wasn’t new—it echoes ancient beliefs of the Stoics, the Romantics, and the 19th-century Transcendentalists.2